ndrewpacheco/RB129_2020/oopb_classes_and_objects_1.md

 	end
 ```

-This is better because it would make any changes that we may need to do the code in the future easier.
+This is better because is easier to change, and that we may need to do that to the code in the future.
 We can make the change in just one place, as opposed to multiple places within the code.

-There is one caveat to that though, and that is to make sure when we are using these getter/setter methods within a method definition, to make sure we are not initialize a new local variable.
+There is one caveat though.
+We must make sure when we are using these getter/setter methods within a method definition, and not initializing a new local variable.

 let's say we have a method that can change multiple attributes of an object